millisom/GluGuide/SRS.md

 ### 3.2.2 Create Recipe
 The user is able to manually track their meals.
+The user can select a recipe name, add notes, and add food items.
+The user can also see a preview of the recipe before saving it.
+The user can also delete recipes.
+For more details, refer to the [Create Recipe Use Case](UCCreateRecipe.md).

 ### 3.2.3 Generate graph
 The application can generate graphs from the collected data.